September 25, 2023

 Evolution to Bitcoin

-It's been quite a while sincethe first “hard” funds were developed, and today most of the transactions are carried out primarily in the digital form of money tied to paper currency.
-We imagine a bank with vaults full of heaps of banknotes, but in reality in our time most money exists only in digital form in the form of numbers in databases.
+It's been quite a while sincethe first &#171;hard&#187; cash, and today most transactions are carried out primarily in the digital form of money pegged to fiat currency.
+We imagine a bank with vaults full of heaps of banknotes, but in reality, in our time, most money exists only in digital form as numbers in databases.
 There is nothing wrong with this type of system.
-It works great in an era where there is no need for a physical presence during the transaction.
-The problem is that the system is becoming obsolete, and it is widely prone to abuses by people, their incompetence and greed.
+It works great in an era where there is no need to be physically present while making a deal.
+The problem is that the system is becoming outdated, and it is widely susceptible to human abuse, incompetence and greed.

 Every IT professional knows that from time to timeyou need to take a decisive step by throwing the old system in the trash and building a new one from scratch.
 The old systems, of which the current monetary system is, have been revised many times, but they no longer function as efficiently as they should.

-Previously, we were developing monetary systems,based on gold and silver, by introducing paper banknotes.
-We fixed all new problems by removing precious metals from the security of these banknotes.
-Then additional steps were taken to improve, such as the introduction of cashless transfers, credit and debit cards, direct bank lending and online bill payments.
-But all these are just minor refinements of the old monetary system that has already outlived its century.
-Patching holes - that's what we have been doing all this time.
+Previously, we were finalizing monetary systems,based on gold and silver, through the introduction of paper banknotes.
+We have been fixing more and more issues by removing precious metals from the collateral of these banknotes.
+Then additional steps were taken to improve, such as the introduction of wire transfers, credit and debit cards, direct bank lending and online bill payments.
+But all these are just minor tweaks to the old monetary system that has already become obsolete.
+Patching holes &#8212; That's what we've been doing all this time.

 But what would you do if you had a chancebuild everything from scratch?
 What if you could make a system based on a purely digital form of money and based on modern technology to meet modern needs?
 What if we simply do not need all these old dusty systems and the people who support them, who make absurd profits on this?
 And here Bitcoin appears.